Syllabus Structure

 Faculty should include a syllabus statement which directs students with disabilities in need of accommodations to the Accessibility Services.
 The sample statement below can be copied and pasted into the syllabus:

-Students needing accommodations due to a disability including temporary and pregnancy accommodations may contact the UVU Accessibility Services at [email protected] or 801-863-8747.
+Students needing accommodations due to a permanent or temporary disability, pregnancy or pregnancy-related conditions may contact UVU Accessibility Services at [email protected] or 801-863-8747.

-Accessibility Services is located on the Orem Campus in LC 312.
+Accessibility Services is located on the Orem Campus in BA 110.

-Deaf/Hard of Hearing students requesting ASL interpreters or transcribers should contact Accessibility Services to set up accommodations.
+Deaf/Hard of Hearing students requesting ASL interpreters or transcribers can contact Accessibility Services to set up accommodations.
 Deaf/Hard of Hearing services can be contacted at [email protected]

-DHH is located on the Orem Campus in LC 312.
+DHH is located on the Orem Campus in BA 112.

 Academic Integrity